Vayansh/Explainable_AI_on_Digit_recognition/README.md

   2) Second, to employ the Shap Explainer technique to gain insights into the reasons behind the model's classification decisions for each image.

 ## Dataset Selection
-  MNIST dataset from Kaggle.
-It contains 500 images of each digit (0–9) along with another 500 blank images so as to train a model to predict non-digit images.
-Self-made
+  I redesigned the Kaggle MNIST dataset to recognize digits (0-9) along with non-digit images.
+It includes 500 photos of each digit (0-9) as well as 500 blank images for training a model to predict digits in images.

   [Link to Dataset](https://drive.google.com/file/d/1Qc2cAJuQD0MzCr1_-wnnYWmVXAmSfcIi/view?usp=sharing)